freon4dsl/Freon4dsl/notes/svelte5.md

   - Turn off all views.
   - Open TeachingStaff
   - drag competence to staff list:
-  - Sould refuse, but does actually try to drop, models becomes incorrect and mobx is complaining.
+  - Should refuse, but does actually try to drop, models becomes incorrect and mobx is complaining.
+  -
+    **FIXED** Changed the manner in which types are compared to include the diff between reference<X> and X.

 3. In language CourseSchedule model AdultEducation1.
   - Open Schedule modelunit with external views on